keycloak/keycloak-community/design/user-profile.md

 The update profile action will be expanded to cover attributes in a similar fasion to the registration form.
 Further, it will support only asking for the fields that are not currently passing validation.

-This will enable use-cases such as not asking users for their birthdate until a client requests the scope birthdate.
+This will enable use-cases such as not asking users for their birthdate until a client requests the user profile which requires birthdate.
 It will also enable adding additional required attributes, which users will be required to add on the next login.

 ### Account Console